frederic-perez/AmE-dictionary/data/dictionary.md

 __duckling__ _n_ (ducklings) A young duck.
 __duckweed__
 __ducky__ _adj_ _slang_ Excellent; fine.
+__duct tape__ _n_ A strongly adhesive silver-gray cloth tape, used in plumbing, household repairs, etc.
 __duct__ _n_ _They damaged a very large AT&T phone duct._
 __ductile__ _adj_ :two::hammer:
 __dud<sup>1</sup>__ _n informal_ :eight: (duds, dudly) __1__ A thing that fails to work properly or is otherwise unsatisfactory or worthless. _The winners and the duds._ _A high-grade collection, not a dud in the lot._ __2__ Clothes. _Buy yourself some new duds._ _Contemporary duds for women and men alike._ _Stylish duds._ :es: prendas de vestir